SandraA157/CRM-Software-Redacted-PyQt5-Version/README.md

    pip install virtualenv

 Create a virtual environment:
-   virtualenv sudoku_env
+   virtualenv env

-Activate the virtual environment (On Linux): source sudoku_env/bin/activate
+Activate the virtual environment (On Linux): source env/bin/activate

 4. Install Required Libraries: Use `pip`, the Python package installer, to install the required libraries.
 Open a terminal or command prompt and run the following commands: pip install pymysql pandas sqlalchemy PyQt5 menu

 5. Setup MySQL Database/Server: Ensure you have set up a MySQL database/server.
 Create the following tables:
-- User Table: Contains columns: id, username, email, password, type.
+- User Table: Contains columns: id, username, password.
-- You can modify the script to use your table names.
-Replace occurrences of Table1, Table2, Table3, etc., with your actual table names in the script.

 6. Run the Program: Launch the application by running the Python script: python /path/to/DataAdminSoftware.py